 - B.W.
 Harischandra, 1908.
 The Sacred City of Anuradhapura.
 With Forty-six Illustrations.
 1st ed.
 Colombo: Brahmachari Walisingha Harischandra.

 - Ievers, R.W., 1899.
 Chapter II.
-In Manual of the North-Central Province, ceylon.
+In Manual of the North-Central Province, Ceylon.
 Colombo: G.J.A.
 Skeen, Govt.
 Printer.

 - Seneviratna, A., 1994.
 Ancient Anuradhapura.
 1st ed.
 Colombo: Archaeological Survey Department, Sri Lanka.